- About Digital Scholarship

 - Training & Outreach

-We offer training in Research Data Management and Data Curation for up-skilling staff and building capability at the University of Melbourne.
-Through our Outreach activities, we participate in national and international conferences, contribute to University projects and foster collaboration with external partners.
+We offer training in Research Data Management such as the Managing Data @ Melbourne training program.
+Through our outreach activities, we participate in national and international conferences, contribute to University projects and foster collaboration with external partners.